marneypratt/macroF20/README.md

 5. When asked "Shall we delete the ZIP file" select the number for the option that says "Definitely"

 A new session of RStudio will open with the unzipped folder containing all the files you need ready for you.

+## Download this repository from GitHub as a ZIP file

+If the above method does not work, then just download the repository as a zip file.

+1. In the GitHub repository, gor to the green "Code" button and "select Download ZIP"

+2. Save the zipped file somewhere on your computer where it will be easy to find again

+3a.
+If you are using the desktop version of R and RStudio, extract all the files from the ZIP file somewhere on your computer where you are keeping all your R files.

+3b.
+If you are using a cloud-based version of RStudio, then import the ZIP file directly into RStudio using the Import function under the Files tab in the lower right window of RStudio.

+4. Browse to the folder with all the unzipped files using the Files tab in the lower right window of RStudio.
+Click on the "macroF20.Rproj" project file to open the project and begin working.